lab49/angular-value-flash/README.md

 These items are very high level right now.
 Further discussion and proper roadmap planning will happen in GitHub issues and projects.

-- [ ] Incorporate linting and unit tests into GitHub Action CI builds
+- [ ] Incorporate linting and unit tests into GitHub Action CI builds.
-- [ ] Finalize CI process for publishing
+- [ ] Finalize CI process for publishing.
 - [ ] Add a code of conduct.
 - [ ] Add a contributing guide.
 - [ ] Create a feature roadmap.
+- [ ] Publish code coverage to codecov.io.
+- [ ] Finanlize README.md

 ## Sponsored by Lab49